jeff-2/CounselingScheduler/lib/gurobi603/README.txt

 1) Add lib/gurobi.jar to your build path

-2) djust your Run Configuration to include the following Environment Variable:
+2) Adjust your Run Configuration to include the following Environment Variable:

 PATH  <the /bin directory of your Gurobi installation, e.g. C:\gurobi603\win64\bin>